adobe/react-spectrum/CONTRIBUTING.md

 ```

 You may have run `yarn build` before.
 Please run `make clean_all && yarn` to clean up the build artifacts.

+It may also just be a stale cache, you can try deleting the `.parcel-cache`

 ## Contributor to committer